hujingzzz/ainews/_posts/2025-07-09-google-gemini-gemini-for-education.md

 ---
 layout: post
-title: Google 推出面向学生和教育工作者的新 Gemini 工具：Gemini for Education
+title: Google Launch a new Gemini tool for students and educators: Gemini for Education
 date: 2025-07-09 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/google-gemini-gemini-for-education_1.jpg